 - Which branch of the Armed Forces the applicant is seeking to join (each branch has its own rules and regulations with respect to criminal records); and

 - Whether or not your offense has been expunged.

 Although evidence of expungement does not guarantee that you will be granted a waiver, it does nonetheless carry weight.
 Expungement procedures are evidence of rehabilitation.
 Thus, if your offense is eligible for expungement, it is strongly recommended that you have the record expunged.

 New Jersey Expungement Lawyers

 If you have further questions about whether or not you can enlist in the military with an expunged record, contact the New Jersey expungement lawyers at Katherine O’Brien Law today.

-We offer exceptional expungement services at the guaranteed lowest prices.
 Our all-inclusive expungement services start at just $695.
 Call now for a free consultation.